Curriculum Policy

 Teacher Team: Supporting Learners

 Our Teacher Team provides one-to-one academic and pastoral support to all learners throughout the school day, and is made up of teachers who have come from all levels across school settings: Classroom Teachers, Subject Leaders / Heads of Department, Senior Management and Headteachers.
+They bring to EDClass a wealth of experience of working with young people.

 Integral to the work of this team is a clear understanding that our learners are acknowledging challenges that require them to access their learning remotely, whether that be for a short period or longer-term.
 In many cases, our learners require support in addition to accessing the curriculum and we pride ourselves on the quality of that support, outlined in this policy.
 Our aims start with ‘the whole learner’ and their personal growth and wellbeing, before moving on to academic success.